Do Go On - 314 - The Oak Island Mystery

 Did he say it?

-Did he not say it?
+Did not see it?

 I don't know.

-He left the island and returned a couple of days later with two friends,
+He left the island and returned a couple of days later with two friends.

 John Smith.